Surnet/swagger-jsdoc/README.md

 {swagger-express}
 =========

+# Notes
+* YAML does not like tabs.
+Do no use them in the Swagger JSDoc comments!!!

 [Swagger](https://developers.helloreverb.com/swagger/) is a specification and complete framework implementation for describing, producing, consuming, and visualizing RESTful web services.
 View [demo](http://petstore.swagger.wordnik.com/).